Welcome to the Art Section!

 If an artist passes, they can claim their target Pokemon at the rank they were shooting for.
 However, it is also possible to draw an evolved Pokemon and aim to capture a lower evolution stage too.
 For example, if Porygon-Z falls a little short of the required Stupefying rank, it may fit better as a lower evolution rank, like Porygon at Demanding, in which case an artist can aim for the basic Pokemon instead.

 If an artist doesn’t want to capture a Pokemon to add to their stats, they can opt to draw for cash instead and receive a money value instead of a Pokemon.
 These pieces are determined by quality and don’t necessarily need to feature a specific target Pokemon.
 However, Fakemon (Pokemon that are made up) are not currently eligible for submission.
-A Curator still evaluates them as normal, and a user will receive funds assigned to the rank the score falls under.
+A Curator still evaluates them as normal, and a user will receive funds assigned to the rank the judgement falls under.

 Proving Your Work